Emperor Penguin: Profile and Information

 It is the fifth heaviest extant bird species.
 Most male emperors will lose around 26 lb (12 kg) while waiting for their eggs to hatch.

-The mean weight of the weight of males at the start of the breeding season is 84 lb (38 kg), and that of females is 65 lb (29.5 kg).
+The mean weight of males at the start of the breeding season is 84 lb (38 kg), and that of females is 65 lb (29.5 kg).
 After the breeding season, the weight drops to 51 lb (23 kg) for both sexes.

-Like other penguin species, emperor penguins have streamlined bodies to reduce drag while swimming and wings that are more like flat, stiff flippers.
-Males and females are similar in colouration and size.
+Like other penguin species, emperor penguins have streamlined bodies to reduce drag while swimming and wings like flat, stiff flippers.
+Males and females are similar in coloration and size.

-The adult has deep black dorsal feathers, which covers the head, back, throat, chin, dorsal part of the flipper, and tail.
+The adult has deep black dorsal feathers covering the head, back, throat, chin, dorsal part of the flipper, and tail.
 The upper mandible of the 3 in (8 cm) long bill is black, and the lower mandible can be orange, pink, or lilac.

-In juveniles, its bill is black, while the auricular patches, throat, and chin are white.
-Emperor penguins have blackheads and white masks and are typically covered with silver-grey down.
+Its bill is black in juveniles, while the auricular patches, throat, and chin are white.
+Emperor penguins have blackheads and white masks, typically covered with silver-grey down.
 Chicks weigh around 11 oz (315 g) after hatching.

 During the Antarctic summer (November to February), the emperor penguin’s dark plumages fade to brown.
-The colour change occurs before the yearly moult in January to February.
+The color change occurs before the yearly molt in January to February.

-Compared to other birds, moulting is rapid in emperor penguin, and it takes only around 34 days.
+Compared to other birds, molting is rapid in emperor penguins and takes only around 34 days.
 The overall average lifespan of an emperor penguin is approximately 20 years, and the yearly survival rate has been measured at 95.1%.

-Dense feathers provide 80 to 90% of its insulation and it also has a layer that contains sub-dermal fat, which may be up to 1.2 in (3 cm) thick before breeding.
+Dense feathers provide 80 to 90% of their insulation and have a layer containing sub-dermal fat, which may be up to 1.2 in (3 cm) thick before breeding.

 While the density of contour feathers is 58 per square inch (9 per square centimeter), a combination of dense down feathers (plumules) and after feathers likely play a role in insulation.

 The emperor penguin can maintain its core body temperature (thermoregulate) without altering its metabolism.
-It can thermoregulate over a wide range of temperatures, and this is known as the thermoneutral range, this extends from 14 – 68 °F (-10 – 20 °C).
+It can thermoregulate over a wide range of temperatures, known as the thermoneutral range, which extends from 14 – 68 °F (-10 – 20 °C).

 If the temperature drops below the thermoneutral range, its metabolic rate will increase significantly, although an individual can regulate its core temperature from 100.4 °F (38.0 °C) down to -53 °F (-47 °C).
 Movement by walking, swimming, and shivering are three mechanisms for increasing metabolism.